cneud/scape-tavernahadoop-demonstrator/README.md

 Installation requirements
 -------------------------

-In order to build the application, the Java SE Development Kit (JDK) version >=1.6.0 and Apache Maven >= 2.2.1 is required.
+In order to build the application, Java SE Development Kit (JDK) version >=1.6.0 and Apache Maven >= 2.2.1 is required.
 The web application needs a
-Taverna Server 2.4 server instance, Hadoop at least running in pseudo-distributed mode and a MySQL Server version >= 5.2.
-For deployment of the web application a servlet container, e.g. the Apache Tomcat Web Application Server is needed (tested on 6.26 and 7.0.32).
+Taverna Server 2.4 server instance, Hadoop (CDH3u4) - at least running in pseudo-distributed mode - and a MySQL Server version >= 5.2.
+For web application deployment a servlet container, such as the Apache Tomcat Web Application Server is required (deployment has been tested on versions 6.26 and 7.0.32).

-For installing the Taverna Server 2.4 follow the instructions here:
+Regarding the installation of Taverna Server 2.4 follow the instructions here:

 http://dev.mygrid.org.uk/wiki/display/taverna/Installation+and+Configuration